CNuge/alfie/README.md

 alfie -f alfie/data/example_data.fastq -b 100
 ```

 By default, alignment free classification is performed using the default feature set (4mer frequencies) and the corresponding, pre-trained neural network (trained on `COI-5P` sequence fragments of varying lenths).
 A user can pass an alternative neural network to make predictions with using the `-m` flag.
-If this option is exercised and the model has not been trained on 4mers, then the `-k` flag must be used to ensure the proper set of kmer features are generated to match the neural network input strucutre.
+If this option is exercised and the model has not been trained on 4mers, then the `-k` flag must be used to ensure the proper set of kmer features are generated to match the neural network input structure.

 ```
 #example using the 6mer model that ships with alfie, note the -k 6 option is required